 Weak focal points: Without a clear visual anchor, rooms lack organization and feel chaotic.

-Spotting these issues in your own space can be challenging—sometimes you need someone to ask the questions you didn't know to consider.
-YIDC works with homeowners and Airbnb hosts to identify space planning problems and create practical solutions using existing furniture.
+Spotting these issues in your own space can be challenging.
+Sometimes you need someone to ask the questions you didn't know to consider.
+I work with clients to identify those space planning problems and find practical solutions using existing furniture.
+Book a free consultation here.

 Implementing Smart Space Planning on Your Own